skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Special Characteristics of a Blade Lord:

-* The Blade Lord training is kept within a family. outsiders are never trained.
+* The Blade Lord training is kept within a family.
+Outsiders are never trained.

 * As part of their training, students must learn to sprint, jump, and